 Another eight hours later, I was in Jabalpur, reading Arthur Conan Doyle’s Lost World at the bus station.
 By the time the bus heading for Kanha was 1 hour late, I decided to ask the conductor when it was actually expected.

 He told me a fairly involved story about the bus driver getting in some trouble with the police and assured me that the incident was almost resolved and the bus would be arriving shortly.

-Another hour later I went to see him again, and this time it turned out that the entire bus with all its passengers and the driver were being held at the police station.
+Another hour later, I went to see him again, and this time it turned out that now, the entire bus with all its passengers and the driver were being held at the police station.

-I held on to my zen attitude and continued reading the book.
-The book was interesting, the sun was nice and warm on my face, and all things considered, I was having a much better time just sitting there than I would have working at some tedious desk job back home.
+I held on to my zen and continued reading the book.
+The book was interesting, the sun was nice and warm on my face, and all things considered, I was having a much better time just sitting there than I would have doing some tedious desk job back home.

 My zen, however, was suddenly interrupted when the conductor ran up to me and started shouting something, waving his arms and pointing towards a crowded bus that was already leaving.